pubnub/chat-engine/guide/concepts/user/users.md

 ChatEngine.connect('ian-jennings', {color: getColor()});
 ```

-What if we want to get a {@link User}'s state some other time?
+What if we want to get a {@link User}'s state some other time without events?
+You can simply check for the {@link User.state} property.

 ```js
 // get the first user in global chat